 ------ Text Proposal for TS 38.214 Subclause 5.3 ------

 - N1 is based on µ of table 5.3-1 that corresponds to the min (µDL, µUL) where the µDL corresponds to the subcarrier spacing of the downlink with which the PDSCH was transmitted and µUL corresponds to the subcarrier spacing of the uplink channel with which the HARQ-ACK is to be transmitted.
+If the higher layer parameter dmrs-AdditionalPosition is configured with a value greater than 0, or if the high layer parameter is not configured, then N1 value follows from the second column of table 5.3.1; otherwise, the N1 value follows from the first column of table 5.3-1.

 Agreements: